igumiao/igumiao.github.io/README.md

 #### 5. Add a theme to our resume page

+>A well-formatted web page is good, but we can make it looks more appealing by adding a theme.
+GitHub Pages have several themes that will your page more attractive.
+In this way, we also are encouraging others to write well-designed documentation.
+>
 >Here we are using GitHub Page's theme to modify our static webpage

 *In this tutorial, we will be using  [cayman theme][Caymanlink].*